Why this Workshop?

-These workshops use Story Telling, Comedy and Multi Media to talk about this most serious of of subjects, with so many victims of Modern Slavery now in the UK and around the world we know that it is up to the next generation to be able to make this change in society over generations to come.
-Our workshops are all age appropriate and protect children's innocence.
+With so many victims of Modern Slavery now in the UK and around the world we know that it is up to the next generation to be able to make this change in society over generations to come.
+This workshop protects innocence whilst providing children with the a passion to protect themselves and their communities from the risks of modern slavery.
+Everything we do is done in a fun and educational way!

 They will Learn…